UNRAVEL-UMCU/Galaxy_EUserver_Feline_Nanopore/README.md

 This github contains:

 Nanopore workfow:
-- A .ga file of the Nanopore analysis pathway.
+- A .ga file of the Nanopore promethION analysis pathway.
 - A .svg image of the workflow.
-- A .ga file of the alternative count analysis pathway.
+- A .ga file of the Nanopore GridION analysis pathway.
 - Some example files. ([Galaxy](Galaxy))

 ## Overview of the project